sav-che/TL-2/Authors/Friderichsen, (Peter) Kristian (Nikolaj) {std. Frid.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 11](https://www.biodiversitylibrary.org/item/103832#page/23/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 11](https://www.biodiversitylibrary.org/page/33258515) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Friderichsen, Peter Kristian Nicolaj {std.
 Frid.}|first entry]] for this author

 ### Author

 \* Friderichsen, \[Peter\] Kristian \[Nikolaj\] (1853-1932), Danish pharmacist and botanist (esp. interested in *Rosa* and *Rubus*), born 24 Jan 1853 in Copenhagen, worked from 1870 in a hometown pharmacy, asst. examination 1874 and Cand. pharm.
-1876, lived in Jutland from 1880-1898 at Haderslev and Højer, pharmacist in Gudumholm 1899-1908 and from 1908 in Kjellerup where he died 31 Mar 1932. (*Frid.*).
+1876, lived in Jutland from 1880-1898 at Haderslev and Højer, pharmacist in Gudumholm 1899-1908 and from 1908 in Kjellerup where he died 31 Mar 1932.
+**Abbreviated name**: *Frid.*

 #### Herbarium and types